October 08, 2021 3 min read 0 Comments

 You’ve heard us say it before, and we’re gonna say it again: Never cut anything you wouldn’t bite with your own teeth.
-Your knife is sharp, but it isn’t going through any bones.
+Your knife is sharp, but it isn’t going through any bones or frozen food.
 Should you navigate around the bone and make sure you extract every juicy morsel of meat?
 Of course!
 Just don’t try and cleave through it, and be aware of the brittleness of a harder knife.
 Opening cans or prying apart frozen foods are also no-nos.
 Use a can opener, or pull those fillets out of the freezer the night before.
 You’d think all this goes without saying, but we’ve seen some crazy things at the shops.

 Cutting boards matter!
 You want to feel as if your knife isslightly biting into the board.
 If the material is too hard and the knife is bouncing off of the surface, your knife will dull very quickly.
 We recommend wood or plastic cutting boards.
-In our shops we use Larchwood and Beau Grain boards, which we find are made with the best materials for your knife.
+In our shops we use sustainably-made Larchwood boards, which we find are made with the best materials for your knife.
 Stay away from bamboo, marble, glass, slate and basically anything that’s harder than the steel in your knife.

 To use the honing rod, hold it vertically with the rubber end on a dishcloth on your counter (to avoid slipping) with your non-dominant hand holding the handle.
 Set your knife flush with the rod, then angle the spine 15 degrees off of the rod.
 The hilt of the honing rods we sell at Knifewear can help you get the angle correct.
-Withgentle strokes, run the edge — from heel to tip of the knife, from top to bottom of the honing rod — alternating sides with each stroke.
+With gentle strokes, run the edge — from the heel to the tip of the knife, from top to bottom of the honing rod — alternating sides with each stroke.

 If you are unsure of how to effectively use a honing rod, or if you have any further questions about how to care for your new beautiful knife, feel free to email, call or visit the shop anytime and ask.
 We are always happy to help.